pavit14/Recession/README.md

+# Impacts of Recession
-<p><a href="https://sites.google.com/view/compvizg24/home" title="Link"> # Impacts of Recession </a></p>
+<p><a href="https://sites.google.com/view/compvizg24/home" title="Link"> BLOG </a></p>
-This is a Dashboard that analyzes economic data to identify periods of recession in the United States.
+This is a Blog that analyzes economic data to identify periods of recession in the United States.

 * Developed expertise in economic trends and patterns, expanding knowledge in the field and employed data collection, cleaning and analysis techniques to ensure data accuracy and reliability